GSA/px-bears-drupal/README.md

 ## Steps to Login

-1. Access https://secureauth.gsa.gov/secureauth14/, authenticate yourself with your GSA Credentials and get the TOKEN provided.
+1. Access https://secureauth.gsa.gov/secureauth14/, authenticate yourself with your GSA Credentials, and get the TOKEN provided.

-2. In a different browser, access the Citrix VDI at https://vdi.anywhere.gsa.gov/ and make sure see the below screen:
+2. In a different browser, access the Citrix VDI at https://vdi.anywhere.gsa.gov/ and make sure to see the below screen:

 ![Here is the VDI Login Page you'll see](image.png)